• Home

 Step 5: Shape the Samosas (10 Minutes)

-One wrapper at a time (keep the rest covered with a damp paper towel so they don’t dry out):
+One wrapper at a time (keep the rest covered with a damp paper towel so they don’t dry out).
+Don’t use the wrappers; cut them diagonally to make triangles or fold them into a cone shape.

-2. Put 1 to 2 tablespoons of filling in the middle.
+1. Put 1 to 2 tablespoons of filling in the middle.

-3. Fold the wrapper around the filling and press the edges together to seal.
+2. Fold the wrapper around the filling and press the edges together to seal.

-4. To help the edges stick, dip your finger in water and run it along them.
+3. To help the edges stick, dip your finger in water and run it along them.

-5. Press down hard to get rid of any air pockets.
+4. Press down hard to get rid of any air pockets.

-Step 6: Cook until it’s golden brown.
+Step 6: Cook until it’s golden brown’s

 Pick a Way to Cook:

-Option A: Deep Frying (The Most Common Way)—Heat 2–3 inches of oil in a deep pot until it reaches 350°F (175°C).
+Option A: Deep Frying (The Most Common Way)—Heat 2–3 inches of oil until it reaches 350°F (175°C).

 • Cook for 3 to 4 minutes, turning them every so often, until they are golden brown all over.